-The DCRA is an outgrowth of the "Diamond Creek Project" initiated by Kachemak Heritage Land Trust in 2000.
+state.ak.us/Universal/Documents/Habitat/CI_KENAI Project" initiated by Kachemak Heritage Land Trust in 2000.
 This effort focused on protecting forestlands, wildlife habitats, recreational opportunities, and watershed functions in lands within the Diamond Creek watershed.
 Over the next few years, a coalition of interested groups and individuals joined a community-wide effort led by KHLT to purchase lands in the Diamond Creek watershed threatened with conversion to other uses.